-After I finally recorded my chicken and dumplings recipe, I went around reading a couple other recipes to see what they had in theirs.
+After I finally wrote my chicken and dumplings recipe, I went around reading a couple other recipes to see what they had in theirs.
 You never know what will spark inspiration for your next recipe.
-As I was searching, I came across a couple that were called “Old Fashioned.”
+As I was searching, I came across a couple recipes that were called “Old Fashioned.”
 What does that mean?
-Does a certain type of dumpling go out of fashion?
+Does a certain type of chicken and dumplings go out of fashion?
 I wonder what my dumplings must feel like with all that pressure to stay up-to-date and not become a passing fad.
-I suppose I gave them a fighting chance because they’re pretty flavorful...and homemade.
-You guys will have to tell me which category these dumplings fit into once you try them.
-Are they the leisure suit of the dumpling world, or that little black dress that never goes out of style.
-I think I’ll stick to calling these “chicken and dumplings.”
-I could always add an “&” to keep it modern...or an extra “n.”
-How does “Chickenn & Dumplings” look?
-Just kidding.
-No need for a gimmick.
-“Chicken and Dumplings" it is (although I’d use the “&” if it didn’t screw with my URL and SEO).
+Are they the leisure suit of the dumpling world, or that little black dress that never goes out of style?

 Follow along with the companion video as I make this recipe.

-The first thing I do is chop all my veggies and chicken...get that prep out of the way so you can focus on the real stuff, and by that I mean, the cooking.
-I toss a couple tablespoons of butter in the stock pot, and cook the veggies until translucent.
-Then, I add in the chicken to the veggies and cook it completely.
-Don’t want any pink chicken, now do we?
+The first thing I do is chop all my veggies and chicken.
+I toss a couple tablespoons of butter in the stock pot and cook the veggies until translucent.
+Then, I add in the chicken to the veggies and cook it until it’s no longer pink.
 The chicken only takes about ten minutes if it’s cut into small pieces.
 Once that’s done, I add the flour which is what thickens the sauce.
-That only takes about a minute to cook, then it’s time to slowly add in the chicken broth.
-The rest is easy...just add in the season and frozen veggies and bring to a low boil.
+After about a minute to cook, it’s time to slowly add in the chicken broth and add in the seasoning and frozen veggies.

 While I’m waiting for the chicken and broth to come to a boil I get to work on my dumpling dough.
-It’s pretty straight forward.
+It’s pretty straightforward.
 Mix everything together.
 Roll it out.
 Cut it.
-Done.
-(I said that in an a very short, Brooklyn accent...go ahead and imagine that, even though I’m from Indiana.
-You might want to add “bodda bing, bodda boom” to the end of it.)

 I use a pizza cutter to cut the dough, but half the time I forget, so a non-serrated knife will work too.
 Once you have them cut to your liking, toss them in and cover.
 I like to turn the heat down a little once I put the lid on.
-It usually takes about 15-20 minutes for my dumplings to be done.
+It usually takes about 15-20 minutes for my dumplings to cook.
 The thicker they are, the longer they will need, so adjust your time accordingly.
-It’s okay to taste test too.
+It’s okay to taste test.
 I won’t tell.

 This was gone in less than 10 minutes once I put it on the table.
 I am glad I “taste-tested” it.
-The kids ate that shyte like I forgot to feed them lunch, which I didn’t.
+The kids ate the chicken and dumplings like I forgot to feed them lunch, which I didn’t.

 Chicken And Dumplings